Jack Newman (English cricketer): Early life and pre-war career

-In 1910, Newman began what would become a twenty year bowling partnership with Alec Kennedy.
+In 1910, Newman began what would become a twenty-year bowling partnership with Alec Kennedy.
 In the 1910 season, he took 156 wickets at an average of 18.45 from 23 matches; he took five wickets or more in an innings on seventeen occasions and took ten wickets or more in a match on seven.
 He was Hampshire's leading wicket-taker in the 1910 County Championship, and nationally was second in the wicket-taking aggregate, behind Razor Smith's 215.
 His bowling form fell away in 1911, with him taking 79 wickets at an average of 31.67 from 25 appearances.
 His bowling returns recovered the following season, with Newman taking 99 wickets at an average of 23.34 from 27 appearances.
 His all-round credentials would come to the fore in the 1913 season.
 With the ball, he took 117 wickets at an average of 22.58 from 28 appearances, taking five wickets in an innings on eight occasions.
 With the bat, he scored 975 runs, more than double his previous highest amount across a season, averaging 21.66.
 In the 1914 season, which was truncated in August by the outbreak of the First World War, he took 82 wickets at an average of 25.03 from 30 matches.
 Alongside this, Newman also passed a thousand runs in a season for the first time.
 His 1,118 runs came at an average of 24.30, and included a maiden first-class century with an unbeaten 107 runs against Somerset, having also taken 5 for 43 in Somerset's first innings.
 With the Marylebone Cricket Club (MCC) President Francis Lacey confirming the cessation of cricket during the war, first-class cricket in England would be suspended until 1919.

 War service and cricket in India

-Newman would enlist in the war with the 5th Battalion, Hampshire Regiment, enlisting alongside other peers from Hampshire.
+Newman would serve in the war with the 5th Battalion, Hampshire Regiment, enlisting alongside other peers from Hampshire.
 He served with the battalion in British India where he played regimental and first-class cricket.
 Newman played in the first-class war relief match between an England XII and an Indian XII at the Bombay Gymkhana.
 He played a further first-class match later in the war, when he played for the Maharaja of Cooch-Behar's XI against the Bengal Governor's XI, a match in which Newman and Frank Tarrant took every wicket to fall in both of the Governor's XI innings.
 Shortly after the cessation of hostilities in November 1918, Newman played for an England XII against an Indian XII at Bombay, and whilst awaiting demobilisation he made two further first-class appearances, playing twice for the Maharaja of Cooch-Behar's XI against the Bengal Governor's XI and Morice Bird's personal XI, in December 1918 and January 1919 respectively.
 In the latter two fixtures he had success, taking five wicket hauls in both.